+Pick an app that runs on your laptop and phone.
 Make sure it has keywords, notes, and hopefully a conversation history.
-This is the difference between an address book and a contact-manager.
+This is the difference between an address book and a “contact manager”.
 A good contact manager will let you keep track of past phone calls, emails, conversations, including a date.
-You may hear from someone after two years of not speaking, and be able to pull up your notes and remind yourself what happened last time you spoke.
+When you hear from someone after two years, you should be able to pull up your notes and remind yourself what happened last time you spoke.

 Whichever one you choose, know it well.
 Spend a few hours really getting to know it.
 Then it will be effortless for years to come.

-Notes: You need a big text area next to their contact info, where you can type anything you want.
+You need a big text area for notes next to their contact info, where you can type anything you want.
 Type notes from your conversations.
-Cut-and-paste emails they’ve sent you.
+Save the emails they’ve sent you.

-Mail-merge: Mail-merge is what they call it when you write a form letter, and it puts the person’s name in each letter, sending it separately, instead of sending everyone something that says “Dear Music Industry Professional” or “Hey everyone!”.
+Mail-merge is what they call it when you write a form letter, and it puts the person’s name in each letter, sending it separately, instead of sending everyone something that says “Dear Music Industry Professional” or “Hey everyone!”.
 You can even use these on a small level.
-Sometimes you need to email ten guitarists to see who wants a gig.
+Sometimes you need to email ten guitarists to see who’s available.
 Mail-merge would let you easily personalize those ten emails.

 What program?
 Well, ACT! is the original, and still a great option.
 But times change so fast, new things coming out every month, and old things disappearing, so if you find a better one, please let me know.